Norges Bank - Form 8.3 - Melrose Industries PLC

 TOTAL:

-*Norges Bank does not have discretion regarding dealing and offer acceptance decisions in respect of 7,249,674 shares that are included in the total above.
+*Norges Bank does not have discretion regarding dealing and offer acceptance decisions in respect to 7,045,794 shares that are included in the total above.

 All interests and all short positions should be disclosed.